twkim-0501/Madcamp3-kkamitory_app/README.md

 # KKAMITORY-App

 KKAMITORY is the webpage which contains everything you need in your dormitory.
 It has Posts page for dormitory community, Reserve page for reservation of dormitory machines, and Report page for a quick report to dormitory teacher.

-This web is composed with React, Node.js, and Mongodb.
+> This project is made of React, Node.js, and MongoDB

 The Web include:
-- **Home & Login**: Contains fancy logo and navigation bar.
-You will see this page first.
+- **Home & Login**
-- **Posts**:
+- **Posts**
-- **Reserve**: add explanation
+- **Reserve**
-- **Report**: add explanation
+- **Report**
-- **Mypage**: add explanation
+- **Mypage**